 Based on a three-year study of over 3,000 executives, Daniel Goleman identified six different leadership styles:

 Coercive (or Commanding)

-Leaders treat the people like a coach.
+Leaders treat people like a coach.
 Great leaders enable people to discover their strengths, focus on development and learn from their mistakes.
-Leaders help them to move forward in their role, and take responsibility for their goals and actions.
-It discourages control and command methods of management, and brings out the hidden talents and skills of each individual.
+Leaders help them to move forward in their role and take responsibility for their goals and actions.
+It discourages control and command methods of management and brings out the hidden talents and skills of each individual.

 If you want to learn more about Coaching and does coaching really work then please visit my blog on click the link below:

 Good to great leaders lead with humility and professional will.

 Good to great leaders never wanted to become larger-than-life heroes.
 They never aspired to be put on a pedestal or become unreachable icons.
 They were seemingly ordinary people quietly producing extraordinary results.

 The good to great leaders began the revolution by first getting the right people on the bus and then imagined out where to drive it.

 Great leaders place their best people on leading opportunities, not the biggest problems.
 Great leaders move their problems; don’t move their great people.
 When leaders know their essential need to make a people revolution, act.
 First, be sure they don’t simply have someone in the wrong seat.